Backward-curved plenum AHU fan on the Jitamitra shop floor

 Can you supply the fans across the whole building, or only the AHU fans?

 Across the whole building.
-We have executed 52 HVAC and commercial-building duties spanning AHU supply and return, general and dilution ventilation, car-park and basement extract, kitchen and commercial exhaust, roof and wall power ventilators, and the life-safety smoke and fire-emergency fans.
+We have delivered 40 HVAC and commercial-building fans spanning AHU supply and return, general and dilution ventilation, car-park and basement extract, kitchen and commercial exhaust, roof and wall power ventilators, and the life-safety smoke and fire-emergency fans.
 Each fan is engineered to its own flow, pressure, noise target and code — the quiet, efficient AHU fan and the high-temperature smoke fan are different machines — but they come from one partner, on one engineering convention across the building.

 HVAC is all about running cost.
 How do you make the fan efficient?

-The duty point is engineered onto the best-efficiency region of an aerofoil or backward-curved wheel using our proprietary fan-selection software — not a catalogue fan throttled to suit — and then proven on our 200 HP VFD test rig before dispatch.
+The duty point is engineered onto the best-efficiency region of an aerofoil or backward-curved wheel — computed and verified to your duty, not a catalogue fan throttled to suit — and then proven on our 200 HP VFD test rig before dispatch.
 VFD control is our default for HVAC so the fan tracks the actual building load rather than burning the throttling loss of a damper.
 Because an AHU or extract fan runs 8,000-plus hours a year, that best-efficiency selection is where the running cost is won or lost.

 These fans sit close to occupied space.
 How do you keep them quiet?